gocontractdev/flaky-tests-reproduction/ProjectManagementSummary.md

 the separation between the actual runtime system of the users and the requirements needed to run this project.
 I have also committed the environment for the ease of use.

+2- Organization issue:

-2- Dealing with lack of 1 team member:
+3- Dealing with lack of 1 team member: